drawbuildplay/blog/content/blog/tech-for-your-home.md

 +++
 categories = ["smart-home"]
 date = "2019-04-03T00:00:00-04:00"
-description = "10 Awesome and Affordable Tech Gadgets for your home" draft = true title = "Tech for your home"
+description = "10 Awesome and Affordable Smart Home Tech Gadgets for your home" title = "Tech for your home"
 [images]
 name = "10 Awesome and Affordable Tech Gadgets for your home"